Kids Like Lucia Need Moorelands Camp!

 Sandra Brown, Moorelands’ alum

-An Oasis of Calm in our Busy World
+An Oasis of Joy in our Stressful World

-Moorelands Camp is an antidote to the sedentary behaviours and their negative health outcomes that today’s children face, especially those from low-income households.
+Moorelands Camp is an antidote to the sedentary behaviours and the negative health outcomes that today’s children face, especially those from low-income households.

 Join with us to send kids to camp today!